vanderwater/Process-Utility/README.md

 # Process Utility

-Records statistics from all processes, placing them in a textfile according to the .proto
+Records statistics from currently running processes, storing them as Protobufs in binary files (currently .txt files)

+To use, first run main.go INT with INT being however many seconds to wait between collecting process info

+Next run extract.go and all process info will be displayed in unmarshal.txt

-Place process.proto in GOPATH and use protoc --go_out=. process.proto
+If necessary, .pb.go files can be remade with protoc --go_out=. process.proto
->_

 Program runs until interrupted by user

-Stores protobuf data in output.txt